 -

-Evaluation methods and benchmarks for trustworthy agents (safety, reliability, cost/latency)
+Evaluation methods and benchmarks for trustworthy agents, including safety, reliability, and cost/latency tradeoffs

 -